How You Can Leave Your Job When You Don’t Have Another Lined Up

 If it’s this or a similar reason, try talking to your manager or HR about it, and see if you can work out a solution.
 Your current employer doesn’t want to lose people who do their job well, not to mention go through the trouble of hiring someone else who may not be as good, so it’s best to give it a shot.

-Essentially, you don’t want to jump the gun and end up unemployed for no reason, since being unemployed for long periods of time can be detrimental to your mental wellbeing.
+Essentially, you don’t want to jump the gun and end up unemployed for no reason, since being unemployed for long periods can be detrimental to your mental well-being.
 A lot of people go through a period where work is particularly stressful and difficult to handle, so ask yourself: will this eventually subside?

-However, if your problem isn’t resolved, or it’s one that can’t be resolved, you gotta do what you gotta do.
+However, if your problem isn’t resolved, or it can’t be resolved, you gotta do what you gotta do.
 Yes, it’d be much better if you had a job offer before you left, but your health and safety should come first, no matter what.

 According to Seek,